mancusolab/sushie/docs/files.rst

    * - h2g
      - Flat
      - 0.23
      - The narrow-sense cis-heritability of the traits based on `limix <https://github.com/limix/limix>`_ definition.
-This include the variance of the fixed effects.
+This includes the variance of the fixed effects.
    * - lrt_stats
      - Flat
      - -123.23